 Don’t forget to check with your union, and unionlearn regional staff, to see if there are any discounts or collective learning funds that might help you, or if it is possible to set these up.

-If you are thinking of studying with the Open University, an information page with links to a video about funding options can be found by clicking here and you can call their financial support office for advice on 01908 653411 (Mon-Thur 8.30-5.30, Fri 8.30-5.00) or email: email@example.com.
+If you are thinking of studying with the Open University, they have an information page with links to a video about funding options.
+You can also call their financial support office for advice on 01908 653411 (Mon-Thur 8.30-5.30, Fri 8.30-5.00) or email: email@example.com.